CharlotteLekoro/Module_4_CHALEK409_JSE2407_B_CharlotteKeitumetse-Lekoro_JSF03/README.md

 ## Vue E-Commerce Store

-Built using Vue.js and Tailwind CSS, Emercom is a modern e-commerce platform designed to be a scalable and customizable e-commerce solution.
+Built using Vue.js and Tailwind CSS, Trendy Treasures is a modern e-commerce platform designed to be a scalable and customizable e-commerce solution.
 This project showcases how to integrate various modern web development technologies to build a fully functional online store.

 ## Technologies Used